flecsi/flecsi/doc/sphinx/src/user-guide/introduction.rst

 The primary capability that FleCSI provides is the definition and implementation of several distributed-memory topology types.
 In very general terms, a topology is just a C++ type that defines one or more index spaces, each of which has one or more user-registered fields.
-With FleCSI, you can *register* instances of a topology type with the runtime, which are then available during execution to do work.
+Any number of instances may be created of any topology.

 .. admonition:: Definition